Learn More Here

 - Helping the team remain focused on the collaborative competencies

 - Advising the team regarding available resources (personal contacts, journal sources, books, individuals from other professions, etc.)

 - Encouraging the team to work together collaboratively

 - Helping teams set up a presentation rehearsal and offering feedback if they wish

 It is important for faculty/professional coaches to allow students to do their own research, develop their own recommendations, and create their own presentation for the case competition.

 Judges for the Interprofessional Case Competition

 Judges will view the student presentations, score the presentations using a standardized rubric, and provide feedback to student teams.
 Judges need to be available to attend student team presentations.
 Judges are expected to attend a brief orientation session immediately prior to the team case competition day.

 - Review the case information provided.

 - A team of four to five students from different professions are asked to develop a comprehensive, interprofessional plan of care for the patient in this case to care for this patient and plan for discharge back to the community.
-The team has three weeks to meet, work together, conduct research, and devise the plan of care they will present to you.
+The team has four weeks to meet, work together with their coach, conduct research, and devise the plan of care they will present to you.